MarieCHessler/yoga-and-more/README.md

     * For the Our Classes page on mobile, scoring 98%, I did not manage to solve how to serve static assets (images) with an efficient cache policy.

 <br>

-* I manually checked the following in the pages:
-    * Links working properly.
-    * Form working properly, and asking user to fill out mandatory fields.
-    * Map showing the right adress.
-    * Responsiveness working properly, and no content moving in unexpected ways when screen size changes.
-    * Fixed image staying in the background on scroll.
-    * External links and Thank you page opening in new tabs.

 ## Bugs